 The Southern Georgian Bay OPP want to remind the public of ways to detect and prevent break and enters as they investigate two incidents on the William Street side of Midland that occurred during the evening hours of April 23.

-The home owners had small household items, cash and jewelry stolen while also being victimized by the entry into their homes, according to the release.
+The home owners had small household items, cash and jewelry stolen while also being victimized by the entry into their homes, according to police.
 As a result of these ongoing investigations, the OPP want to provide information about the detection and prevention of residential break and enters.
 OPP officers investigate a number of reports of break and enter to area homes each year and are often successful in apprehending the offenders responsible.
-Much of the success is dependent on the eyes and ears of area residents, according to the release.
+Much of the success is dependent on the eyes and ears of area residents, according to the OPP.

 Here are some tips from the OPP that can assist community involvement in the detection and prevention of residential break and entries: